 User interviews consisted of two parts: individual in-depth Interviews and moderated usability tests.
 In the first part, we wanted to learn why our interviewees practiced yoga, what motivated them, what helped them stick to their routines, and what stopped them from doing it.
 In the second part, we presented them with our prototype mockups, giving some simple tasks and asking what they saw and how they liked it.
 Apart from learning how the users like our prototype, we wanted to know if it’s intuitive and easy to use.

 Even though we were focused on finding the simplest way to give Portal Yogi users the most value, we did not lose the long-term goal from sight.
-In order to align the product with the business strategy, we planned the platform’s architecture in a way that would allow the Client to scale it up in the future.
+In order to align the product with the business strategy, we planned the platform’s architecture in a way that would allow the client to scale it up in the future.